|Search Product Code||(or) Keyword(s)||Quantity||Unit Price||Stock||Actions|

 3. Report.
 Every oil quality measurement should be recorded, along with when oil was changed.
 Management should review this on a regular basis to make sure oil is not being changed too regularly or too late.
 A fully documented 'audit trail' also supports effective kitchen management and due diligence.

 Interested in how this works out practically?
 Concerned about rolling this out on a national or global scale?
-Intrigued how well-respected brands such as McDonalds and Five Guys partner with Klipspringer to implement effectively?
+Intrigued how well-respected brands such as McDonalds, Whitbread and Five Guys partner with Klipspringer to implement effectively?

 Reach out to Klipspringer's Consultants today for a chat about your oil management challenges and opportunities.